 Identity of appearer

-The Notary Public before whom a person appears to transact notarial business is obliged to obtain identification from the appearer and is entitled to request at least two of the following three forms of identity:-
+The Notary Public before whom a person appears to transact notarial business is obliged to obtain identification from the appearer and is entitled to request at least two of the following three forms of identity one of which must be a document with your current address on it:-

 - Driving Licence